bb-io/docs/src/content/docs/apps/Slack.mdx

 ### Messages

-- **Send message** sends a message to a Slack channel or directly to a user.
+- **Send message** (Requires scopes: chat:write, chat:write.customize, users:read) sends a message to a Slack channel or directly to a user.
 Additional optional inputs:
   - **Thread timestamp**: Set this value to the timestamp of a different message to reply to that message in a thread.
   - **Schedule at**: If set, the message will be sent at this time.
   - **Ephemeral user ID**: If set, the message will only be visible to this user.
 Only works inside channels.
 Does not work together with 'Schedule at'.
   - **Bot's username**: If set, the username of the bot will be displayed as this text.
   - **Send as user**: If set, the message will be sent as this user, instead of the bot.

-- **Send files** sends files to a Slack channel.
+- **Send files** (Requires scope: files:write) sends files to a Slack channel.
 Additional optional inputs:
   - **Thread timestamp**: Set this value to the timestamp of a different message to reply to that message in a thread.
   - **Message**: Set the message to be sent along with the files.

-- **Get message** given a channel ID and timestamp, this will return:
+- **Get message** (Requires scopes: channels:history, groups:history, files:read, reactions:read) given a channel ID and timestamp, this will return:
   - **Message text** the text of the message
   - **Sender user ID** the user ID of the Sender
   - **Message timestamp** the timestamp of this message.
 Can be used in other Slack actions and checkpoints.